gear-foundation/vara-wiki/docs/sails-js/client-generation.md

 const api = await GearApi.create();
 ```

+For further details, refer to the [Gear-JS](/docs/api) API section.
 Next, import the `Program` class from the generated file and create an instance:

 ```javascript
 import { Program } from './lib';